Fort Campbell Military Divorce Lawyer

 Default Judgment Protection

-Active duty service members are protected from civil lawsuits under the Servicemembers Civil Relief Act (SCRA).
+Active duty service members are protected from civil lawsuits under the Service members Civil Relief Act (SCRA).
 This includes civilian spouses filing for divorce.
 If a military spouse is deployed, the family court cannot enter a default judgment against them when they are unable to respond to the divorce filing.

 This protection prevents civilian spouses from getting a divorce when their spouse cannot defend their interests.
 If spouses agree to the divorce, there are ways around this.
 An attorney can help you protect your interests during this process.